Rebelzob/capstone-project-module2/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse and [TvMaze](https://www.tvmaze.com/api) to let us use their API
+We would like to thank Microverse and [TvMaze](https://www.tvmaze.com/api) to let us use their API.

 ## 📝 License <a name="license"></a>